leaningtech/labs/src/content/docs/cheerpj3/05-reference/Runtime-API.md

 ### cjGetRuntimeResources<a name="cjGetRuntimeResources"></a>

 Returns a JavaScript string representing the data that should be passed to [preloadResources](#preloadResources).
-It is a list of files that have been loaded from the runtime up to the time this function is called.
+It is an object containing the filenames that have been loaded from the runtime up to the time this function is called.

 ## Filesystem